Sexual Harassment & Sexual Assault

 Seeking Justice and Providing a Voice for Victims

-No workplace should condone offensive sexual behavior or undesired comments, advances, or physical contact.
+No workplace should condone offensive conduct of a sexual nature, undesired comments, advances, or physical contact.
 However, workers throughout Southern California are often victims of these behaviors.
 No matter if you were a clear victim or simply suspect you were subjected to harassment or assault, the attorneys at Rothschild & Alwill, APC can help.

 If sexual harassment turns to unwanted touching or worse, this may constitute sexual assault.
-If this is happening, contact the police right away and then contact an attorney.
+If this is happening, contact the police right away and then contact a Santa Barbara sexual harassment attorney.

 Sexual Harassment Is More Than You Think

-Sexual harassment at work normally deals with unwelcome, uninvited conduct related to your gender or sexual orientation which creates an uncomfortable workplace environment.
+Sexual harassment in the workplace normally deals with unwelcome, uninvited conduct related to your gender or sexual orientation which creates an uncomfortable workplace environment.
 Sexual harassment is a broad category; it often includes: